-- transfer of minerals from uplands to transport vessels; - disposal of tailings; - development of state land and submerged land mining sites; and, - siting of infrastructure to support development of mineral resources.
+- disposal of tailings; - development of state land and submerged land mining sites; and, - siting of infrastructure to support development of mineral resources.

 Environmental Quality and Cultural Values.
 When developing subsurface resources, protect the integrity of the environment and affected cultural features to the extent feasible and prudent.